 We’ve all experienced the painful, raw, red nose that accompanies the stuffiness cold weather usually brings on.
-While it’s common, it’s also annoying and painful—not to mention the fact that although it might be in season for Rudolph, not all of us can pull it off quite as well.
+While it’s common, it’s also annoying and painful.

 Almost everyone has experienced a cold and therefore, the seemingly endless running of your nose.
 While that’s inevitable, developing a raw nose isn’t.
 So how do some people get them?

+Other causes?
 Well, chronic rubbing certainly can result in chapping of the nose.
-When you’re consistently (sometimes a hundred time a day!) blowing your nose and rubbing off the excess, it can over exfoliate the area, resulting in raw skin cells.
+When you’re consistently (sometimes a hundred times a day!) blowing your nose and rubbing off the excess, it can over exfoliate the area, resulting in raw skin cells.

 Also, wetness from a runny nose can result in a chapped, red, scaly appearance.